 A microchip is a small electronic device, similar in size to a grain of rice.
 It is implanted under the skin between the shoulder blades.
 Each microchip has a unique number which is registered to you, the pet owner.
 This number, along with your emergency contact information, is added to a national registry.
 Here at La Costa Animal Hospital, we use Home Again microchips.
 Most veterinarians and all animal shelters have electronic scanners for reading these implanted microchips.
 If a lost pet is found and scanned, the registry is called and the owner is contacted, allowing pet and owner to be reunited.

 Emergency services are provided by La Costa Animal Hospital during our normal business hours.
-Although after hour emergencies may be seen by Dr. Schatzle or Dr. Ecker at their discretion, it is most typical for after-hours emergencies to be seen by California Veterinary Specialists in Carlsbad (760-431-2273.)
-As a courtesy to our clients (for non-emergencies), Dr. Schatzle or Dr. Ecker are often able to be contacted after hours by leaving a message on the hospital voicemail (760-944-1266).
+Although after hour emergencies may be seen by Dr. Schatzle at his discretion, it is most typical for after-hours emergencies to be seen by California Veterinary Specialists in Carlsbad (760-431-2273.)
+As a courtesy to our clients (for non-emergencies), Dr. Schatzle is often able to be contacted after hours by leaving a message on the hospital voicemail (760-944-1266).
 Our staff members will make every attempt to call you back whenever possible.

 As a courtesy to our clients, veterinary house calls are available, typically with advanced scheduling.
 We can perform nearly all veterinary services on your pets in your home, including full physical examinations, routine vaccinations, blood draws for labwork, and basic treatments such as nail trims and ear cleanings.